sajjadGG/book-python/django/async/celery.rst

     $ celery --app=addressbook worker --loglevel=INFO

-By default it’ll create pid and log files in the current directory.
-To protect against multiple workers launching on top of each other you’re encouraged to put these in a dedicated directory:
+By default it'll create pid and log files in the current directory.
+To protect against multiple workers launching on top of each other you're encouraged to put these in a dedicated directory:

 .. code-block:: console